John Meluso, PhD

 Methods: network science, agent-based modeling, optimization, data science, interviews, surveys, ethnography

-Topics: collective performance, organization science, inclusion, data science, organizational culture, open source, feminism, virtual collaboration, information & communication technology, miscommunication
+Topics: collective performance, organization science, computational social science, data science, inclusion, organizational culture, open source, feminism, virtual collaboration, information & communication technology, miscommunication

 Industries: aerospace, automotive, consumer goods, software, healthcare, management